 - One of my repositories was mentioned in AWS blog post

--Selenium Camp in March 2018 with talk about using AWS for different types of testing activities
+- Selenium Camp with talk about using AWS for different types of testing activities

 My previous post about creators of Go ended with a phrase Does it mean that they were right again?
 I don’t know, we will see….
 And now we can say for sure that they won.
 They were right again.
 If you didn’t hear it, then you should read this post.
 It’s about an incident from Cloudflare regarding significant vulnerability discovered in their service.
 But they didn’t mention the most important part, about how it was found.